trustlines-protocol/blockchain/README.md

 keystore_password_path = "/config/pass.pwd"
 ```

-Note that they keystore path is not an actual path on the host machine, but rather in the bridge container we will
+Note that the keystore path is not an actual path on the host machine, but rather in the bridge container we will
 create next.
 The container will have to connect to both of the Docker networks and access the config directory.
 Therefore, the command looks like this: